 Start stockpiling recycled materials to use for wrapping holiday food gifts.
 Just about any cylindrical container can be reused to hold tasty goodies and more.
-Fill these creative containers with the recipient's favorite treats: biscotti, candy cane sticks, or the always-enjoyable pretzel sticks perhaps?
-Use wrapping paper, construction paper, ribbon, or fabric to decorate the outside, then attach a ribbon to the top of the container using a stapler, glue gun, or hole punch for a fast and easy, on-the-go treats.
+Fill these creative containers with the recipient's favorite treats: biscotti, candy cane sticks, or the always-enjoyable pretzel sticks.
+Use wrapping paper, construction paper, ribbon, or fabric to decorate the outside, then attach a ribbon to the top of the container using a stapler, glue gun, or hole punch for fast and easy, on-the-go treats.

 Monogram Wall Art

 Create a decorative monogram to give as a handcrafted Christmas present.
 Paint a wood letter a neutral color and decorate with buttons, ribbons, and other embellishments, customized to the recipient's taste and style.
 To make it Christmas-theme, use holiday colors and elements.

 Editor's Tip: Use a last initial to serve as a family gift.